Network Security21 min read

 Principle 1: No Direct IT-to-OT Connectivity

 The industrial DMZ exists to enforce a single rule: no direct network path from the IT network to the OT network.
 Every IT-OT data exchange must pass through the DMZ.
-This principle must be absolute — exceptions, justified by operational convenience or vendor requests, consistently become the attack vectors that are exploited in incidents.
+This principle must be absolute.
+Exceptions, however well-justified by operational convenience or vendor requests, consistently become the attack vectors exploited in real incidents.

-Verify enforcement by confirming there is no routing between IT subnets and OT subnets at any layer — not at the firewall, not in the routers, not via management VLANs or shared infrastructure.
-The absence of direct routing should be demonstrable and tested.
+Verify enforcement by confirming there is no routing between IT subnets and OT subnets at any layer, not at the firewall, not in the routers, not via management VLANs or shared infrastructure.
+The absence of direct routing should be demonstrable and tested, not assumed.

 Principle 2: Defense in Depth with Two Firewall Layers

 Vendor diversity: Where budget permits, use different vendors for the IT-side and OT-side firewalls.
 A zero-day vulnerability in one vendor's firewall platform does not simultaneously compromise both barriers.
-Fortinet (IT side) + Cisco (OT side), or Palo Alto Networks (IT side) + FortiGate Rugged (OT side), are common dual-vendor combinations.
+Fortinet (IT side) + Cisco (OT side), or Palo Alto Networks (IT side) + FortiGate Rugged (OT side), are common dual-vendor combinations in practice.

-Security Level alignment: The IT-side firewall should enforce rules appropriate for the IT network's security level; the OT-side firewall should enforce OT protocol-aware rules appropriate for the OT network's security level.
+Security Level alignment: The IT-side firewall enforces rules appropriate for the IT network's security level; the OT-side firewall enforces OT protocol-aware rules appropriate for the OT network's security level.
 The DMZ zone between them has intermediate trust.

 Principle 3: Controlled, Documented Data Flows Only